Dust Yourself Off & Try Again: Famous Founder Failures

 Bill Gates & Paul Allen, Lakeside School, 1970.

-In 1972, whilst still high school, Bill Gates and Paul Allen created a traffic data analysis system called Traf-O-Data, intending to provide traffic data processing services.
+In 1972, while still in high school, Bill Gates and Paul Allen created a traffic data analysis system called Traf-O-Data, intending to provide traffic data processing services.
 They had a decent idea, but the business struggled due to technical issues processing raw traffic data using early microprocessor technology.
 They also had market challenges.

 It seems municipal governments—their primary target—weren’t as interested in outsourcing traffic data as expected.